Content marketing is a lot like the real estate industry — landing a spot on page one is like scoring beachfront property.

 Rank tracker screenshot of Ahrefs

-Look for commonalities between your most successful pieces and try to figure out what’s not working in under-performing pieces.
-Consider keeping tabs on your close competitors so you can compare performance and growth.
-We recommend using the “Domain Comparison” function in Ahrefs as well as the “Content gap” to compare your site with your competitors.
+Look for commonalities between your most successful pieces and figure out what’s not working in underperforming pieces.
+Consider keeping tabs on your close competitors to compare performance and growth.
+We recommend using the “Domain Comparison” function in Ahrefs and the “Content gap” to compare your site with your competitors.

 Google Analytics is a massively helpful tool for tracking performance and troubleshooting issues.
 There’s a free Google Analytics Academy that will walk you through how to utilize the tool if needed.
 Once on your account, you should insert annotations to add context and mark changes like campaign roll-out dates and site-wide updates.